LoRA Patching: Exposing the Fragility of Proactive Defenses against Deepfakes: Introduction

 \section{Introduction}

 \IEEEPARstart{R}{ecent} advances in AI generative technology have enabled the creation of highly convincing Deepfake facial images~\cite{li2023agiqa,li2025big, zhu2024stableswap,wang2024efficient}.
 The malicious use of this technology poses serious risks to individual rights and social stability~\cite{chu2022protecting,wang2024dual,huang2023dodging,liao2023famm}.
-To address this threat, several studies have proposed proactive defenses against Deepfakes~\cite{ruiz2020disrupting,huang2021initiative,huang2022cmua,zhai2023defending,qu2024df,xu2024robust,qu2024id,zhang2025synth,mi2025preemptive}, exploiting the vulnerability of AI models to adversarial attacks\cite{ruiz2020disrupting,madry2017towards,guo2025anti}.
+To address it, several studies have proposed proactive defenses against Deepfakes~\cite{ruiz2020disrupting,huang2021initiative,huang2022cmua,zhai2023defending,qu2024df,xu2024robust,qu2025id,zhang2025synth,mi2025preemptive}, exploiting the vulnerability of AI models to adversarial attacks\cite{ruiz2020disrupting,madry2017towards,guo2025anti}.
 As illustrated in Fig.~\hyperref[fig:intro]{\ref*{fig:intro}(a)}, these defenses embed adversarial perturbations into images in advance.
-When such adversarial images are fed into Deepfake generators, the resulting outputs display visually unnatural distortions, thereby reducing their credibility.
+When such adversarial images are fed into Deepfake generators, the resulting outputs display visually unnatural distortions, thereby reducing their credibility; for example, editing the hair color of Lionel Messi's photo leads to severe artifacts under proactive defenses.

 However, we identify a security vulnerability in these proactive defenses, as they can be bypassed using carefully designed patches.
-Specifically, we propose Low-Rank Adaptation (LoRA)~\cite{hu2022lora} patching for well-trained Deepfake generators, which mitigates the effect of adversarial perturbations by injecting LoRA blocks into each convolutional layer and deconvolutional layer.
+Specifically, we propose Low-Rank Adaptation (LoRA)~\cite{hu2022lora} patching for well-trained Deepfakes, which neutralize adversarial perturbations by injecting LoRA blocks into each layer in Deepfake generators.
 As illustrated in Fig.~\hyperref[fig:intro]{\ref*{fig:intro}(b)}, this approach preserves the generator's performance on adversarial images while maintaining normal functionality on benign examples.
-To adaptively control the influence of the LoRA patch and stabilize fine-tuning, we introduce a learnable gating mechanism.
-We also design a Multi-Modal Feature Alignment (MMFA) loss to efficiently restore disrupted images by aligning the features of benign and adversarial outputs.
+To stabilize fine-tuning and align features of benign and adversarial outputs, we introduce a learnable gating mechanism and a Multi-Modal Feature Alignment (MMFA) loss.
 Beyond bypassing proactive defenses, we further propose defensive LoRA patching, embedding visible warning watermarks in generated outputs as a complementary measure to mitigate this security vulnerability.
-Compared with existing adversarial defense methods, including image preprocessing~\cite{dziugaite2016study,jia2019comdefend,zhang2021defense} and conventional adversarial training~\cite{ruiz2020disrupting,luo2024magat,huang2023fast}, the proposed LoRA patching introduces a novel adversarial training-based patching paradigm that achieves stronger robustness, plug-and-play integration, and significantly lower computational cost.